transkatgirl/Tapestry-Loom/Getting Started.md

 Nodes in all of the subviews are color coded by the label color of the model that produced them (if any), and the tokens within generated nodes are shaded by their probabilities (higher probability tokens are more opaque).

 In order to start weaving, we'll need a node to continue from.
-So, let's write something in the text editor for the model to complete!
+So, let's write something in the text editor for the model to complete.

 The possibilities are limitless, as base models were trained on such a large corpus of text that they can make a decent attempt at continuing pretty much anything you can think of.
 However, for those who find coming up with their first prompt intimidating, here's an example prompt: